openvinotoolkit/open_model_zoo/models/public/forward-tacotron/description/forward-tacotron.md

 ## Use Case and High-Level Description

 ForwardTacotron is a model for the text-to-speech task originally trained in PyTorch\* then converted to ONNX\* format.
+The model was trained on LJSpeech dataset.
 ForwardTacotron performs mel-spectrogram regression from text.
 For details see [paper](https://arxiv.org/pdf/1703.10135.pdf), [paper](https://arxiv.org/pdf/1905.09263.pdf), [repository](https://github.com/as-ideas/ForwardTacotron).

 ## ONNX Models